Managing anxiety whilst studying abroad

 Sophie moved to Germany for a year abroad, and as someone with an existing anxiety disorder, she felt really quite vulnerable leaving behind the support systems she generally relied on back home.
 She shared how she learned to get the most out of the opportunity of studying abroad, and how she maintained her connections at home whilst forming new relationships.

-Sophie shares her experience of feeling isolated and anxious whilst studying abroad in the pandemic.
+Sophie shares her experience of feeling isolated and anxious whilst studying abroad.

 - Video transcript